Foundations-of-HPC/Foundations_of_HPC_2021/Libraries-Benchmarking/hpl_exercise.md

 ### 2 Running HPL benchmark

 **2.1.** Run HPL-OpenBlas with OpenMPI using 24 MPI processs on a thin node.
-The objective is to find out the right combination of parameters N, NB, P and Q,  that allows you to get at least 80% of peak performance.
+The objective is to find out the right combination of parameters N, NB, P and Q,  that which maximizes the effective/real performance.
+Results should be expressed as a percentage of the theoretical peak performance.

 **Tips:**